Frequently Asked Questions

 Q. What should I do incase my ATM card is lost or stolen?

-You should report the card stolen/lost by calling our toll free number for the card to be stopped.
-You will then visit any of our branches to apply for a new card which will take 3 working days to process.
+You should report the card stolen/lost by calling our toll free number/ call center on 0703016016 for the card to be stopped.
+You will then visit any of our branches to apply for a new card which will be immediately processed.

 Q. What should I do if I forget the password of my ATM card?